 The collection celebrates British history through portraits and has recently reopened after a big facelift.

 They have around 11,000 portraits in total, with around 4,000 on display at any given time.
-Subjects range from contemporary photography to paintings from across the centuries.
+Subjects range from contemporary photography to paintings spanning centuries.

 Finish up the day by having a quick look around Trafalgar Square before you head over to Covent Garden.

-The square is named after the Battle of Trafalgar in 1805.
+The square is named after the Battle of Trafalgar, which took place in 1805.
 Lord Horatio Nelson, who was killed in the battle, is remembered with Nelson’s Column, the centrepiece of the square.

 Each corner of Trafalgar Square is adorned with a statue of notable names from British history, except the northwest corner.
 Known as the Fourth Plinth, it was left empty when it was built in 1844 because the funds had run out.